wanglinteng/wanglinteng.github.io/content/about.md

 Previously, I was a Machine Learning Intern at Meituan working in Anti-Cheat in the Bike Share Team.

-This blog is my little corner of the internet!

 ## Education

 * Master (Sep 2017 - Jun 2020)